cmrivers/pycho/README.md

     cd ./pycho
     python setup.py install

+[Pandas](http://pandas.pydata.org/) is the only requirement.

 ### Basic usage

+First things first:

     apikey = 'YOUR API KEY'

 The core function returns all data matching specific parameters.
 Required parameters are the api key, loc_type (values are city or state), event (values are deaths or cases), and either a disease or a location (either city parameter or state parameter).
+Optional arguments are state and end years.
+The function returns a pandas dataframe of the results

     In[0]: pycho.get_data(apikey, loc_type='state', event='cases', disease='measles', state='fl')